imaddevils/minecraft-server-checker/README.md

-Minecraft Server Checker using MCStatus.io API
+# Minecraft Server Checker using MCStatus.io API
-Then sends the information into Discord Webhook
+Then sends the information into Discord Webhook every 2 minutes

 # Usage:
 1. type 'pip install requests' on your console